 - Have your lender obtain your COE through VA’s eligibility website.
 Typically a loan officer can obtain your COE in just minutes, often without a DD-214 (if separated from service) and your Request for COE Form 26-1880, although sometimes these forms are needed.
 Calling a VA-approved lender is the quickest and easiest way to obtain your COE.
 Complete a short contact request form or call 888-516-9990.

 - You can order your COE by visiting VA’s eBenefits website.
 This process may take longer.

 If you are an unmarried spouse of a veteran who was killed in action, you may be eligible for VA financing.
 You will need to complete Form 26-1817.

 What Do I Need before I Contact a VA Lender?

 For your initial call or contact request to a VA lender, you don’t need any documentation.
-Most of initial information you probably already know.
+Most of initial information the lender will ask about, you already know.